 AUR is a urological emergency and urgent bladder catheterization should precede any further investigations.
-In doubtful cases, abdominal ultrasound should be performed first.
-In patients with postoperative AUR, diagnostic tests are usually not needed.
+If the diagnosis is uncertain, abdominal ultrasound/bladder scan should be performed first to assess bladder volume.
+In patients with postoperative AUR, further investigations are usually not needed.

 - Urinalysis and culture: indicated in all patients with urinary retention; evaluate for UTI, hematuria, glycosuria, and crystals

-- Blood sugars: glucose control in known diabetics or if diabetic neuropathy is suspected
+- Blood sugars: glucose control in patients with diabetes or if diabetic neuropathy is suspected

 - Coagulation profile and hemoglobin levels: indicated in patients with urinary bladder tamponade